C-O-S-M-E-D/ViVaScope/README.md

 **Steps**

 1. Capture image, store on embedded device.
 2. Grayscale then thresholded using Otsu algorithm (to return binary image).
 3. Row by row, analyze each pixel.
 If unlabeled "region" found, perform DFS on said region, marking each pixel as that specific region label.
 4. Count number of regions.

 **Air Bubble Reduction**

 1. Row by row, pixel by pixel, keep track of the current region.
 If the algorithm enters a supposed microwell region, leaves it, and then reenters that same region, then there is a hole in that well.
 Count the number of occurences and subtract from overall well count.

-## Method 2: Universal Array Tallying for Viral Load Testing
+## Method 2: Neural Network

 **Steps**